Healthdirect Free Australian health advice you can count on.

 Can toxic shock syndrome be prevented?

-There are several ways you can help lower your chance of developing TSS, these include:
+There are several ways you can help lower your chance of getting bacterial infections that can lead to toxic shock syndrome.
+These include:

 Learn more here about the development and quality assurance of healthdirect content.